sensein/speaker_diarization/README.md

    pip install -r requirements.txt
    ```

+2. Edit ```video_path``` pointing to your video file to be analyzed.
+I would suggest starting with a very short video that includes some edge cases (e.g., a zoom call with someone sharing their screen at some point).

-2. To run the experiments:
+3. To run the experiments:
    ```bash
    cd src
    python main.py